Ayrshire (Earl of Carrick's Own) Yeomanry: Post war

 After the War, the regiment reconstituted in the Territorial Army as a Yeomanry Regiment, under its old title of The Ayrshire (Earl of Carrick's Own) Yeomanry, and transferred into the Royal Armoured Corps.
 The regiment was made part of 30 (Lowland) Independent Armoured Brigade.
 During this time, the regiment were issued with a wide variety of equipment, including at one stage flamethrower tanks.
 The regiment consisted of Sabre Squadrons at Ayr, Dalry and Kilmarnock with Regimental Headquarters and Carrick Troop (HQ Squadron) in Ayr.

 In 1961, the Ayrshire Yeomanry paraded at Culzean Castle and were presented with their First Guidon bearing the Honours which had been hard won.
 The Ayrshire Yeomanry continued as an independent Regiment until 1969 when, in common with most of the Yeomanry Regiments, it was reduced to a Cadre of just a few men.
 On 1 April 1971, this cadre gave rise to two new units; B Squadron of the 2nd Armoured Car Regiment, later renamed the Queen's Own Yeomanry, at the former Regimental Headquarters in Ayr and 251 Squadron of 154th (Lowland) Transport Regiment in Irvine with no affiliation to the Ayrshire Yeomanry lineage.
 In 1992, the squadron was transferred to the newly formed Scottish Yeomanry.

 In 1999, following the Government's "Strategic Defence Review", the Scottish Yeomanry amalgamated with the Queen's Own Yeomanry.
 Two of the Scottish Yeomanry's four Squadrons – The Ayrshire Yeomanry in Ayr, and The Fife and Forfar Yeomanry/Scottish Horse in Cupar continued to operate under command of The Queen's Own Yeomanry.
 On 1 July 2014, the squadron left The Queens Own Yeomanry to form the Scottish and North Irish Yeomanry.
 Following the latest defence review, the squadron became 'light cavalry' and uses the Land Rover RWMIK.

 Organisation

 A (Ayrshire (Earl of Carrick's Own) Yeomanry) Squadron is based at Yeomanry House on Chalmers Road in Ayr.

 Battle honours

-The Ayrshire Yeomanry was awarded the following battle honours (honours in bold are emblazoned on the regimental colours):
+The Ayrshire Yeomanry was awarded the following battle honours (honours in bold are emblazoned on the regimental guidon):